Productised services (or productised consultancy) is a replacement for traditional consulting.

 The third option with productised services is to do your thing for your clients on an ongoing basis, but in a structured way with clear boundaries.
-This makes is different from the retainer business model.
+This makes it different from the retainer business model.

 Here’s an example of recurring productised services

 Imagine that you are a Facebook ads expert.
 Your productised service is a monthly management service to put together Facebook ads for your clients.
-You agree in advance with them how much they want to spend, and you spend your time looking for ways for your clients to get better results with their Facebook ads but by spending less money.
+You agree in advance with them on how much they want to spend, and you spend your time looking for ways for your clients to get better results with their Facebook ads but by spending less money.
 Nice selling point, when every other Facebook ads manager is selling their services on a proportion of the ad spend.

-You’ve done lots of Facebook ads before, so you know how long it will take on average to do a campaign for a new client, and how much will be needed as upfront pre-loaded work, and how much time it will take you in subsequent months.
+You’ve done lots of Facebook ads before, so you know how long it will take on average to do a campaign for a new client, how much will be needed as upfront pre-loaded work, and how much time it will take you in subsequent months.

 And off you go.
 You’re selling something a certain group of people need.
 And you know how many you can take on, so you can set your sweetspot price for each package that you sell.